google/python-subprocess32/README.md

     import subprocess
 ```

-Or if you fully control your POSIX Python 2.7 installation, just drop
+Or if you fully control your POSIX Python 2.7 installation, this can serve
-this in as a replacement for its subprocess module.
-Users will thank
+as a replacement for its subprocess module.
+Users will thank you by not
-you by not filing concurrency bugs.
+filing concurrency bugs.

 Got Bugs?
 ---------